dynatrace-oss/unguard/docs/DEV-GUIDE.md

 # Development Guide

-This document explains how to build and run Unguard locally using `skaffold`.
+This document explains how to build and run Unguard locally inside Kubernetes using `skaffold`.

 > **Warning:** Most of the services rely on the Kubernetes DNS.
 If you must deploy some parts of the application without a Kubernetes cluster, read the READMEs of the individual services instead.